gristlekinginc/MakerFabsLoRaSoilMoistureV3-master/README.md

 As an entry level geek, I got frustrated at the number of attempts it took to flash the device, which appears to be a combination of not using the MakerFabs suggested USB to serial/TTL converter and the Arduino sketch being right at the capacity limit of the device.

 Now, I'm not a code guy.
-I looked around and found someone who is, asked @raomin to look at and improve this, and this is what he came up with.
+I looked around and [found someone who is](https://github.com/raomin), asked him to look at and improve this, and this is what he came up with.
 Hopefully it's useful to more than just me.

 ## Useful Links
 Dirk's Guide: https://github.com/dirkbeer/Helium_MakerfabsSoilMoistureSensorV3